-Knowing who you are, your purpose and what your values are feeds your conscience so that when/if you deviate from that intention, you can’t bare but get back on track.
+Knowing who you are, your purpose and what your values are, feeds your conscience so that when/if you deviate from that intention, you can’t bear but get back on track.
 It’s not your head, but your heart that corrects your path.

 So when you are listening to somebody, completely, attentively, then you are listening not only to the words, but also to the feeling of what is being conveyed, to the whole of it, not part of it.—Jiddu Krishnamurti

 It is so important to remember that you are a person speaking with another person.
 You are not an entrepreneur speaking with an investor, they are the roles you step in and out of.
 The decisions are still being made by a person who happens to have the knowledge and experience of an investor but has the beliefs and motivations of a human.
 And you also need to speak to a person’s beliefs and motivations, rather than just their knowledge and experience.
 The ‘what’ and ‘how’ speaks to their role, the ‘why’ speaks to their person.